 Demand forecasting with traditional time-series analysis is not accurate for short-term prediction.
 For this, companies require robust, intelligent, and agile advanced analytics solutions that can leverage the capabilities of artificial intelligence and machine learning for big data analytics and provide real-time insights for businesses.
 3SC offers intelligent supply chain planning solutions such as Integrated Business Planning, Risk Management & Digital Twin, Enterprise Data Management, and CarbonX, which can analyze big chunks of data and provide insights and recommendations for optimized business operation and seamless supply chain management.
 With the help of our intelligent business planning solutions, companies can ensure seamless, efficient, and sustainable supply chain management and business operation planning.

-Demand sensing is used for short-term prediction of demand trends with a time horizon of 4 to 12 weeks.
+A: Demand sensing is used for short-term prediction of demand trends with a time horizon of 4 to 12 weeks.
 Demand forecasting is used for long-term forecasts of demand trends with a time horizon beyond 12 weeks.

-Some of the best practices during sensing demand include starting with sell-in data, using all possible data sources, and considering all external forces to obtain the most accurate prediction of demand trends.
+A: Some of the best practices during sensing demand include starting with sell-in data, using all possible data sources, and considering all external forces to obtain the most accurate prediction of demand trends.

-Some prominent examples of demand sensing can be seen in the Automobile Industry, Fast-Moving Consumer Goods Industry, and Healthcare & Pharmaceuticals industry.
+A: Some prominent examples of demand sensing can be seen in the Automobile Industry, Fast-Moving Consumer Goods Industry, and Healthcare & Pharmaceuticals industry.

-It is used when the market conditions are volatile, and demand trends change rapidly.
+A: It is used when the market conditions are volatile, and demand trends change rapidly.
 Short-term demand prediction can help form a resilient and efficient supply chain in such a condition.